shaunsmith/functionslab/9-Functions-Invoke-OCI-Events.md

 Click on "Create Topic":

 **IMPORTANT NOTE**: All lab participants are working in the same OCI tenancy and compartment.
-So to avoid confusion you need to name your OCI resources with your participant number.
+So, to avoid confusion you need to name your OCI resources with your participant number.
 Wherever you see `NNN` in the lab instructions, please substitute it with your participant number.